Extension and trace for nonlocal operators: Abstract

 \section{Abstract}

-We solve the extension problem in Sobolev spaces for nonlocal operators under minimal regularity of the exterior values.
-The extension with the smallest value of the quadratic form is given by a suitable Poisson integral and is the weak solution of the corresponding Dirichlet problem.
-We express the Sobolev form of the extension as a weighted Sobolev form of the exterior data.
+We prove an optimal extension and trace theorem for Sobolev spaces of nonlocal operators.
+The extension is given by a suitable Poisson integral and solves the corresponding nonlocal Dirichlet problem.
+We give a Douglas-type formula for the quadratic form of the Poisson extension.